harish127/College-Practicals/C Practicals/Practical_10/README.md

-# Practical 9
+# Practical 10
 ## _ Write a C program to sort an array using Buble sort technique._

 ### Description
-- This program will Input a number 5 and Print the numbers on asecending order.
+- This program will Input 5 numbers and Print the numbers on asecending order.

 ### Issuses
 - Program works only for integer numbers.